openUC2/UC2-GIT/APPLICATIONS/APP_POL_Stress_Birefringence/Readme.md

 width="450">
 </p>

-*In the 2nd Experiment,* we used a plastic box/piece as sample for the setup.
+*In the 2nd Experiment,* we used a plastic box/piece as a sample for the setup.

 <p align="center">
 <img src="./IMAGES/sample_plastic_sheet_2.jpg"